sergeydeg/apollo/README.md

 python3 bin/setup_db.py
 ```

-Before the app can be run, you'll need to set the `BOT_TOKEN` env variable with the
-token of your Discord bot.
+Before the app can be run, you'll need to create an `.env` file.
+Please look at the `.env.example` file and set the `BOT_TOKEN` env variable with the token of your Discord bot.

 The app can then be run with:
 ```